CntoDev/cnto-additions-old/addons/ai/README.md

-This addon requires skillAI and precisionAI to be set to 1.0.
+The `dynamic_skill` addon requires skillAI and precisionAI to be set to 1.0 and was tuned for `CfgAISkill` to have an absolute (full) scale.

 Use either Regular or Veteran difficulty (and do not remove the `misc_tiny_configs/difficulties` pbo) or (in case of Custom difficulty)